Liu joins Bell, Chen on US figure skating team for Olympics

-NASHVILLE, Tenn.
-(AP) — Alysia Liu joined U.S. champion Mariah Bell and runner-up Karen Chen on the American figure skating team for the Beijing Olympics on Saturday, even though she was forced to withdraw from nationals following a positive COVID-19 test.
+Liu joined U.S. champion Mariah Bell and runner-up Karen Chen in making the three-woman squad, even though she was forced to withdraw from nationals following a positive test.
+Liu wound up watching the free skate with her friends during a Facetime chat from her Nashville hotel room, where she will stay until she can return two negative tests.

-The 16-year-old Liu was in third place after her short program when she took a regularly scheduled test and it came back positive.
-She immediately told U.S. Figure Skating she would petition for a spot on the Olympic team, and the selection committee chose Liu based on her overall body of work.
+Only then can she travel back to her training base in Colorado and begin preparing for next month’s Winter Games.

-Liu, a two-time national champion, said she’s “feeling well physically and mentally” and has been vaccinated.
+”I’m actually feeling fine,” said the 16-year-old Liu, a two-time national champion who was in third place after short program. ”I mean, it depends how quickly I can test negative.
+I literally have no idea about anything.
+I’m guessing I’m just going to stay here until I don’t have COVID anymore, in this hotel room I’ve been staying at.”

 Liu’s selection to the Olympic team became something of a formality when 14-year-old Isabeau Levito, who is too young to skate in Beijing, delivered a dazzling free skate Friday night.
 Levito joined Bell and Chen on the nationals podium, keeping such rivals as Lindsay Thorngren and Gracie Gold from having a claim to the third spot.